XiaoBai-blip/ChatDB/README.md

 ## Run and test the django server (leave the jupyter notebook window open)

-1. Connect to your instance in a new terminal:
+1. Connect to your instance on a new terminal window:
 ```
 ssh -i "chatdb.pem" -L 8000:localhost:8000 ubuntu@ec2-18-191-236-139.us-east-2.compute.amazonaws.com
 ```